alicevision/Meshroom/README.md

 [AliceVision Repository](https://github.com/alicevision/AliceVision)

-AliceVision provides state-of-the-art 3D computer vision and machine learning algorithms that can be tested, analyzed, and reused.
-The project results from the collaboration between academia and industry to provide cutting-edge algorithms with the robustness and quality required for production usage.
+AliceVision provides state-of-the-art 3D Computer Vision and Machine Learning algorithms that analyze and understand image content to transform collections of regular 2D photographs into detailed 3D models, camera positions, and scene geometry.
+Born from collaboration between academia and industry, it delivers research-grade algorithms with production-level robustness and quality.
-The AliceVision plugin provides pipelines for:
+The AliceVision plugin offers comprehensive pipelines for:
- - **3D Reconstruction** from multi-view images, see the [presentation of the pipeline steps](http://alicevision.github.io/#photogrammetry) and [some results on sketchfab](http://sketchfab.com/AliceVision)
+- **3D Reconstruction** from multi-view images ([pipeline overview](http://alicevision.github.io/#photogrammetry), [results on Sketchfab](http://sketchfab.com/AliceVision))
- - **Camera Tracking**
+- **Camera Tracking** for camera motion estimation
- - **HDR fusion** of multi-bracketed photographies
+- **HDR Fusion** from multi-bracketed photography
- - **Panorama stitching** supports fisheye optics, but also the generation of high-resolution images using motorized head systems.
+- **Panorama Stitching** including fisheye support and motorized head systems
 - **Photometric Stereo** for geometric reconstruction from a single view with multiple lightings
- - **Multi-View Photometric Stereo** to combine photogrammetry and photometric stereo
+- **Multi-View Photometric Stereo** combining photogrammetry with photometric stereo

 ## Segmentation Plugin

 [MrSegmentation](https://github.com/meshroomHub/mrSegmentation): A set of nodes for image segmentation from text prompts.

 # Other plugins